 Nonrestrictive: “Sue threw away the clothes, which were outdated.”
 (She dumped all the clothes.)

-We happen to think that Fowler was right: the distinction between “that” and “which” can be an aid to clarity.
+On the whole, we believe that the conventional distinction between “that” and “which” can be an aid to clarity.
 If a “which” is ambiguous, why not use “that”?
 The presence or absence of a comma isn’t always enough.

 But perhaps the best argument of all is “that” seems more natural and idiomatic in restrictive clauses, especially in speech.